nasir19noor/nasir19noor/README.md

 ### Hello World 👋
-I am a cloud consultant from Indonesia
+I am a experienced Cloud Consultant and DevOps

 - 🔭 Working on multiple Cloud project (AWS and GCP)
 - 🔭 Experience with Microservice and DevOps (Docker, Kubernetes, Terraform, Jenkins, Github)